-We’ve compiled 20 years of packing and moving experience into one amazing list of packing tips for your next move.
+We’ve compiled 20 years of packing and moving experience into one amazing moving checklist of packing tips for your next move.

 Packing tips are essential to a stress-free and fun experience when you move.
 Yes, fun.
 If you stay organized with a packing checklist, you can have fun going through all your sentimental belongings, purging the stuff you don’t need anymore and efficiently packing exactly what you need for your next house or apartment.
 We have some fun packing videos to help you!

 Packing your whole house may seem like a massive undertaking, when you look at the big picture, but if you start early and break down the whole job into small, discrete tasks, it becomes much easier.
 It is the same as any large project: make a plan, get organized, tackle a little bit at a time and it will be accomplished before you know it.

 The important takeaway is to stay motivated and focused on whatever task you are doing in the moment.
 Get the big picture out of your head and get those boxes packed.

 FlatRate can take care of the other details.
 Worrying about the truck, how to get to your new place, whether the movers have insurance or are reliable is not productive for packing.
 Let FlatRate handle the hard stuff.

 And, if you really get overwhelmed by the thought of packing, consider FlatRate’s packing services.